-4 Improving the competency and confidence of frontline workers to deal with suicidal crisis Outcome What do we want to achieve?
+Improving the competency and confidence of frontline workers to deal with suicidal crisis

+Outcome What do we want to achieve?
 Action How will we do it?
 Measure How will we know when it has been achieved?
 Timeline When will we do it?
 Lead Who will lead this work?
-Priority and approach to suicide.
-4.2.3 Identify which front line workers require prioritised training and support. • TBD TBD TBD 1 4.2.4 Desktop review, including review of approaches in other regions, mapping of most appropriate evidenced-based training packages and develop recommendations for training frontline workers in the Gold Coast region. • TBD TBD TBD 2 4.2.5 Regional agreement on preferred evidence-based training and skills development packages. • TBD TBD TBD 3 4.2.6 Promotion and coordination of training and skills development opportunities for a more standardised approach across the region. • TBD TBD TBD 3 4.2.7 Evaluate application of training. • TBD TBD TBD 2 4.2.8 Explore philanthropic grants/funding to remove barriers to training. • TBD TBD TBD 3 4.3 Frontline workers are supported to feel safe with risk and 4.3.1 Ensure Just culture Principles are highlighted in shared learning opportunities and training. ❖ Number of Gold Coast based trainings where Just Culture is included.
-ST TBD 3 responsibility.
-4.3.2 Just culture principles are embedded into Queensland Health funding tenders and contracts ❖ • TBD TBD QLD Health/Gold Coast Health?
-3 4.4 Frontline workers have access to 4.4.1 Provide training about self-care and where to get help. • TBD TBD TBD 3
+Priority 4.2.2 Better understand the relationship and potential role of QAS in suicide prevention.
+Recommendations ST GCPHN/Gold Coast Health (TBC by Suicide Prevention Implementation Group) 3 4.2.3 Identify which front line workers require prioritised training and support.
+To be determined by lead TBD Express interest - mentalhealthaod@ gcphn.com.au 1 4.2.4 Desktop review, including review of approaches in other regions, mapping of most appropriate evidenced-based training packages and develop recommendations for training frontline workers in the Gold Coast region. • To be determined by lead TBD Express interest - mentalhealthaod@ gcphn.com.au 2 4.2.5 Regional agreement on preferred evidence-based training and skills development packages.
+To be determined by lead TBD Express interest - mentalhealthaod@gcphn.com.au 3 4.2.6 Promotion and coordination of training and skills development opportunities for a more standardised approach across the region.
+To be determined by lead TBD Express interest - mentalhealthaod@gcphn.com.au 3 4.2.7 Evaluate application of training.
+To be determined by lead TBD Express interest - mentalhealthaod@ gcphn.com.au 2 4.2.8 Explore philanthropic grants/funding to remove barriers to training.
+To be determined by lead TBD Express interest - mentalhealthaod@ gcphn.com.au 3 4.3 Frontline workers are supported to feel safe with risk and responsibility.
+4.3.1 Restorative Just culture Principles are highlighted in shared learning and training opportunities. • Number of Gold Coast based trainings where Just Culture is included.
+ST Express interest - mentalhealthaod@ gcphn.com.au 3 4.3.2 Explore effective ways to embed Restorative Just Culture principles into service models for suicide prevention. • To be determined by lead TBD Express interest - mentalhealthaod@ gcphn.com.au 3

-4 Improving the competency and confidence of frontline workers to deal with suicidal crisis Outcome What do we want to achieve?
+Improving the competency and confidence of frontline workers to deal with suicidal crisis

+Outcome What do we want to achieve?
 Action How will we do it?
 Measure How will we know when it has been achieved?
 Timeline When will we do it?
 Lead Who will lead this work?
-Priority appropriate supervision and support to ensure that they do not also become 4.4.2 Look for opportunities to support Frontline Workers following losing a patient to suicide. • TBD TBD TBD 2 vulnerable to suicidal thinking e.g. Blue Hope.
-4.4.3 Explore the possibility of a local 'Helpline' dedicated to workers e.g. Blue Hope. • TBD TBD TBD 3
+Priority 4.4 Frontline workers have access to 4.4.1 Provide training about self-care and where to get help.
+To be determined by lead TBD Express interest - mentalhealthaod@ gcphn.com.au 3 appropriate supervision and support to ensure that they do not also become 4.4.2 Look for opportunities to support Frontline Workers following losing a patient to suicide.
+To be determined by lead TBD Express interest - mentalhealthaod@ gcphn.com.au 2 vulnerable to suicidal thinking e.g. Blue Hope 4.4.3 Explore the possibility of a local 'Helpline' dedicated to workers e.g. Blue Hope.
+To be determined by lead TBD Express interest - mentalhealthaod@ gcphn.com.au 3